 Use the boxes below to buy these devices on Amazon

-- 【Super Speed】USB 3.0 data transfer rate up to 5Gbps, which allows you to transfer HD movies or files in just seconds. ★ONLY work with USB 3.0 peripheralss, so please make sure to connect USB 3.0 port at both ends to ensure optimal performance.★
+- Super Speed and Stable transmission: USB 3.0 data transfer rate up to 5Gbps, allowing you to transfer HD movies or files in seconds.
+Note: ONLY work with USB 3.0 peripherals, so please connect the USB 3.0 port at both ends to ensure optimal performance

-- (Doesn't work with MagSafe charger) BE AWARE OF THE LIMITATION: This is a USB-C female to USB-A male adapter designed for charging or data transfer and it will NOT support vidoe signal transmission.
-(Latest Test Result: This product doesn't work with MagSafe wireless charger due to the incompatibility of charging protocols.
-So MagSafe charger must be paired with A USB-C power adapter)
+- BE AWARE OF THE LIMITATION: This is a USB-C female to USB-A male adapter designed for charging or data transfer and it will NOT support video signal transmission.
+USBA to USBC Adapter

 - You can easily hook up any USB-C peripherals (USB Type-C cable, USB Type-C flash drive, USB Type-C hub) that make use of the newer USB-C connector.

 After you have a USB-C to USB-A adapter and extension cable, you will be able to setup and use the Tracker.
 Mounting the tracker to your Oculus Quest may take a little bit of effort to center tightly.
 Use double-sided tape as needed to get things secure.

 In order to use the tracker, you need access to Steam VR.
 The tracker is not supported by Oculus or any games in the Oculus store.